codeforamerica/abq-midyear/index.md

 ### Design for Self-Reliance

 Through the TiaSabia experience, we hope to create a space of possibility and agency.
 We want to design for positive emotions such as self-reliance and persistence.
 We want to enable users who might be mentally fatigued due to their hardship to feel like they can actively change, and take full control of their lives.

 ### Encourage a Positive Narrative

 Despite having a history of negative representation in the media, residents see an opportunity to positively enhance Albuquerque’s narrative.
 As one resident put it, “we are not good at telling our own story.”
 Through conversations with the community it became clear that negative opinions about Albuquerque have found their way into the minds of many residents.
 Both from large, external sources like The New Yorker and Rolling Stone (who both profiled the city’s police departments in the last year) to small local news sources focusing their attention on anything with dram,  drugs or violence.

+<h2 class="quote">“We are not good at telling our own story.”</h2>

 There is an opportunity to help grow residents’ confidence in themselves and in Albuquerque as a unique place to live.
 Our goal is to draw out and amplify the already existing positive narrative.